dojo/dojo.io/COOKBOOK.md

 ### No pronouns or, if used, have an obvious meaning to non-native English speakers

 Many potential users of Dojo 2 are not native speakers of the English language.
 A common point of confusion with non-native English speakers is determining what noun a pronoun (he, she, it, etc.) is referring.
-In order to make Dojo 2's tutorials as clear as possible, pronouns should be avoided unless it is extremely obvious what noun is being referred to.
+In order to make Dojo 2's tutorials as clear as possible, pronouns should be avoided unless the referenced noun is unambiguous and obvious.

 ### No abbreviations